unik-name/unikname-network-delegates-website/docs/delegates/6049501b76550324f59dbce4dec048c16b11286e7e11bbc2540d8b256ca6d382/README.md

 <!-- introduce yourself in a few lines -->

 Blockchain addict

 Crypto space traveller

-Degen trader
+Degen trader & farmer

 BrrRRrrRrr 🤑

+**I'm sharing 60% of my delegate block rewards!**

+Vote for me using the MyUniknameApp and earn some $UNIKS.
+- Automated daily payouts.
+- Voters weight and payouts monitoring: [here](http://peterpeter.bzh:5000/)

-I am also running nodes on Incognito chain and Horizen !
+I am also running nodes on Unikname Sandbox, Incognito chain and Horizen network.

 ## Contributions